Antipope Ursicinus

-Ursicinus, also known as Ursinus, was elected pope in a violently contested election in 366 as a rival to Pope Damasus I. He ruled in Rome for several months in 366–367, was afterwards declared antipope, and died after 381.
+Ursicinus (died c.
+381), also known as Ursinus, was elected pope in a violently contested election in 366 as a rival to Pope Damasus I. He ruled in Rome for several months in 366–367, was afterwards declared antipope, and died after 381.

 Background

 In 355, Emperor Constantius II, who was sympathetic towards the Arians, banished Liberius for refusing to subscribe to a sentence of condemnation against Saint Athanasius, staunch opponent of Arius of Alexandria.

 Liberius was sent to a prison in Berea in Thrace.
 The Collectio Avellana says that Damasus was a deacon in Rome; Alban Butler and the Encyclopedia Britannica name him an archdeacon of the Roman Church.
 In any event, Damasus followed Liberius into exile, though he immediately returned to Rome.
 Having sworn to have no Pope but Liberius, members of the Roman clergy then chose the Archdeacon Felix as his successor, an action that proved unpopular with the general populace.
 During the period before Liberius's return, Damasus had a great share in the government of the church.

 In May 357, at the insistence of a number of prominent Romans, Liberius was allowed to return.
 Apparently the Emperor expected Felix and Liberius to rule jointly, but when Liberius returned, Felix was forced to retire to Porto, near Rome, where, after making an unsuccessful attempt to establish himself again in Rome, he died on 22 November 365.
 However, the rival parties remained highly polarized in Rome.